 Non-College ACE Credit (Straighterline, Sophia, Study, ed4credit, Propero)

 - ACE Credit is generally not accepted except when a partnership exists.
-Some companies, like Straighterline, have credit-transfer-guarantee partnerships with more than 100 colleges.
+Some companies, like Straighterline, and Studycom have credit-transfer-guarantee partnerships with more than 100 colleges.
+If you’re teen will attend a partner college, transfer will be seamless.
 ACE credit earned in high school is not considered “transfer credit” and generally does not carry a grade (pass/fail only).

 Credit by Exam

 |EXAM NAME||EXAMS OFFERED||COST||LINK|

 Studio Art (6 cr.)